psychemedia/storytelling-notes/gambrinus.md

 "I hear that people drink to forget..." said the Devil, "and we did say you could have thirty years..."

-Gambrinus put the rope back in his sack, and set off walking back into towm...
+So Gambrinus put the rope back in his sack— perhaps he wasn't quite ready for hell just yet — and set off walking back into towm...

 He stopped at the first ale house he came to; now, at that time, ale was made from barley, water and yeast, and flavoured with herbs.
 But rather than making him forget, it made Gambrinus even more depressed.
 "What do I have to do to make her love me?
 I love her so much...."
 And he cried into his pint.